Weathered: Promotion, release, and commercial performance

 Like its predecessor, the singles from Weathered were also commercially successful.
-The album's lead single, "My Sacrifice", which was released in October 2001, gave the band their third top ten hit on the US Billboard Hot 100 and their second highest-charting single on the Hot 100 (after "With Arms Wide Open") as it entered the top ten at the end of 2001 and peaked at number 4 in the week of February 9, 2002.
+The album's lead single, "My Sacrifice", which was released on October 16, 2001, gave the band their third top ten hit on the US Billboard Hot 100 and their second highest-charting single on the Hot 100 (after "With Arms Wide Open") as it entered the top ten at the end of 2001 and peaked at number 4 in the week of February 9, 2002.
 It also topped the Mainstream Rock Tracks chart for nine consecutive weeks, starting in December 2001.
 The album's second single, "Bullets", experienced moderate chart success, reaching number 11 and 27 on the U.S. Billboard Mainstream Rock Tracks and Modern Rock Tracks respectively.
-"One Last Breath" was released as the third single in May 2002, and was a massive commercial hit both in the US and internationally.
+"One Last Breath" was released as the third single on April 15, 2002, and was a massive commercial hit both in the US and internationally.
 The song peaked at number 6 on the Billboard Hot 100 and reached the top five on the US Mainstream Rock Tracks, Mainstream Top 40 and Adult Top 40.
 Worldwide, the song peaked at number 43 in Australia and number 29 in New Zealand.
 In the United Kingdom and Ireland—where the song was released as a double A-side with "Bullets"—it peaked at number 47 on the UK Singles Chart and number 41 on the Irish Singles Chart.
-"Hide" was released as an International single in the form of an EP with the album versions of "Bullets" and "Unforgiven", reaching number 65 in Australia.
+"Hide" was released in Australia only on July 1, 2002, reaching number 65 on the ARIA Singles Chart.
 "Don't Stop Dancing" was released as the fifth single in October 2002, reaching 24 on the US Adult Top 40 and 48 in Australia.
 The album's final single, the title track, was releases the next month and peaked at number 7 on the US Mainstream Rock Tracks and 30 on the Alternative Airplay chart.

 The album had four music videos created for it: "My Sacrifice" in 2001, followed by "Bullets", "One Last Breath", and "Don't Stop Dancing" in 2002.
 A two-disc version of Weathered was released and contained a VCD with three music videos made for Creed's second studio album Human Clay.